descampsdavid/datasciencecoursera/GettingAndCleaningData/project/CodeBook.md

 Instructions
 ============

+Just execute the R script called `run_analysis.R`.
+This script does the following :

+0. Download the dataset if it is not in the working directory
 1. Get the needed files in datatables and merge them:
 	- fread() `Y_train.txt` and `Y_test.txt`, then rbind() them to merge all activities ids,
 	- fread() `subject_train.txt` and `subject_test.txt`, then rbind() them for all subjects ids,